US, Japan to mark friendship with cherry tree at White House

 Kishida is on a rare solo visit to the United States.
 It’s the first time that the spouse of the prime minister has traveled alone to the United States, and Kishida was visiting at Biden’s invitation, according to the Japanese embassy in Washington.

-She is in Washington from April 16-18 participating in activities to promote friendship between the U.S. and Japan, as well as cultural exchanges, the Japanese government said.
+She is in Washington this week participating in activities to promote friendship between the U.S. and Japan, as well as cultural exchanges, the Japanese government said.

 Biden also was hosting Kishida for lunch at the White House, followed by the tree planting ceremony.
+Among those invited to the women-only meal were Rep. Doris Matsui, D-Calif.; Maki Onuki, principal dancer at the Washington Ballet; and Akiko Iwasaki, immunology professor at Yale University School of Medicine, according to the first lady’s office.

 The new sapling is a Yoshino cherry tree that was propagated from a cutting from a cherry tree that was planted on the south grounds in July 2017, the White House said.
 There are 23 cherry trees across the 18 acres of White House grounds.